mbenford/ngTagsInput/gettingstarted.md

 # Getting started

 ## Installing

-Installing ngTagsInput is a 3-step process:
+After [downloading](downloads) all files, installing ngTagsInput is a 3-step process:

 - Add the ngTagsInput script file to your page &ndash; make sure it's added after the Angular script: